Three Kinds of Licensing Agreements | Beatoven

 The “sync” in “sync licensing” is short for “synchronizing the music to a piece of media.”
 That means using the piece of music against any other material — and not just visual material.
 It could (and often does) refer to using music in a TV show or commercial, but it can also refer to using music in:

-Radio ads or podcasts, Books on tape, Meditation recordings, Video Games, and other media
+Radio ads or podcasts, Books on tape, Meditation Music, Video Games, and other media

 Forms of media come and go (like CD-ROMS replacing vinyl, and MP3s replacing CD-ROMS) however adjust licensing can still cover the usage of music in conjunction with different kinds of media.